gildasmorvan/similar2logo/README.md

 A typical Similar2Logo simulation will contain the following components:

-* The parameters of the simulation, extending the class `LogoSimulationParameters`.
+* The **parameters of the simulation**, extending the class `LogoSimulationParameters`.

-* An environment.
-By default it is a 2D grid discretized into patches on which turtles (i.e., Similar2Logo agents), marks (i.e. passive objects) and [pheromones](https://en.wikipedia.org/wiki/Pheromone) are located and interact.
+* An **environment**.
+By default it is a 2D grid discretized into patches on which **turtles** (i.e., Similar2Logo agents), **marks** (i.e.,  passive objects) and [**pheromone fields**](https://en.wikipedia.org/wiki/Pheromone) are located and interact.
 It is implemented by  the `LogoEnvPLS` class.
 Following the influences/reaction model, the environment has its own dynamics, which means that it can emit influences.
 By default, the environment emits 2 influences at each step:

-	* [AgentPositionUpdate](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/AgentPositionUpdate.html) which updates the position of turtles according to their dynamics (speed, acceleration and direction),
+	* `AgentPositionUpdate` which updates the position of turtles according to their dynamics (speed, acceleration and direction),

-	* [PheromoneFieldUpdate](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/PheromoneFieldUpdate.html) which updates the pheromone fields.
+	* `PheromoneFieldUpdate` which updates the pheromone fields.

-* Turtle models.
+* **Turtle models**.
 In Similar2Logo, following the IRM4S model, a turtle has

-	* A public (i.e., that can be perceived by other agents) state, defined by a class that inherits from `TurtlePLSInLogo`.
+	* A **public state** (i.e., that can be perceived by other agents), defined by a class that inherits from `TurtlePLSInLogo`.

-	* A perception model.
+	* A **perception model**.
 By default, it is implemented in the `TurtlePerceptionModel` class, but you can define your own perception model if needed.

-	* A decision model that will defines how a turtle produces influences according to its state and perceptions.
-It is implemented in a class that inherits from [AbstractAgtDecisionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/extendedkernel/libs/abstractimpl/AbstractAgtDecisionModel.html).
+	* A **decision model** that will defines how a turtle produces influences according to its state and perceptions.
+It is implemented in a class that inherits from `AbstractAgtDecisionModel`.

-    * Possibly, a hidden (i.e., that cannot be perceived by other agents) state that inherits from `AbstractLocalStateOfAgent`.
+    * Possibly, a **hidden state** (i.e., that cannot be perceived by other agents) that inherits from `AbstractLocalStateOfAgent`.

-* A set of influences that a turtle can produce.
+* A set of **influences** that a turtle can emit.
 By default, the following influences can be used, but you may define your own influences if needed:

-	* [ChangeAcceleration](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeAcceleration.html): an influence that aims at changing the acceleration of a turtle.
+	* `ChangeAcceleration`: an influence that aims at changing the acceleration of a turtle.

-	* [ChangeDirection](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeDirection.html): an influence that aims at changing the direction of a turtle.
+	* `ChangeDirection`: an influence that aims at changing the direction of a turtle.

-	* [ChangePosition](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangePosition.html): an influence that aims at changing the position of a turtle.
+	* `ChangePosition`: an influence that aims at changing the position of a turtle.

-	* [ChangeSpeed](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/ChangeSpeed.html):  an influence that aims at changing the speed of a turtle.
+	* `ChangeSpeed`:  an influence that aims at changing the speed of a turtle.

-	* [DropMark](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/DropMark.html): an influence that aims at dropping a mark at a given location.
+	* `DropMark`: an influence that aims at dropping a mark at a given location.

-	* [EmitPheromone](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/EmitPheromone.html): an influence that aims at emitting a pheromone at given location.
+	* `EmitPheromone`: an influence that aims at emitting a pheromone at given location.

-	* [RemoveMark](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/RemoveMark.html): an influence that aims at removing a mark from the environment.
+	* `RemoveMark`: an influence that aims at removing a mark from the environment.

-	* [RemoveMarks](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/RemoveMarks.html): an influence that aims at removing marks from the environment.
+	* `RemoveMarks`: an influence that aims at removing marks from the environment.

-	* [Stop](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/Stop.html): an influence that aims at stopping a turtle.
+	* `Stop`: an influence that aims at stopping a turtle.

-	* [SystemInfluenceAddAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceAddAgent.html): Adds a turtle to the simulation.
+	* `SystemInfluenceAddAgent`: Adds a turtle to the simulation.

-	* [SystemInfluenceRemoveAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceRemoveAgent.html): Removes a turtle from the simulation.
+	* `SystemInfluenceRemoveAgent`: Removes a turtle from the simulation.

-* A reaction model which describes how influences are handled to compute the next simulation state.
+* A **reaction model** which describes how influences are handled to compute the next simulation state.
 A default reaction model is implemented in `LogoDefaultReactionModel`, but you may define your own reaction model if needed.

-* A simulation model that defines the initial state of the simulation.
+* A **simulation model** that defines the initial state of the simulation.
 It is implemented in a class that inherits from `LogoSimulationModel`.

-* A simulation engine, i.e., the algorithm that execute the simulation.
+* A **simulation engine**, i.e., the algorithm that execute the simulation.
 By default, the mono-threaded engine of Similar is used.

-* A set of probes, attached to the engine, that monitor the simulation.
+* A set of **probes**, attached to the engine, that monitor the simulation.
 By default the following probes are launched:

     * `ProbeExecutionTracker`, that tracks the execution of the simulation and prints notification messages,